Health and Care Experience Survey 2023/24: National Results

 ‘If you are not receiving all the help and care services for everyday living that you feel you need, which options describe your situation?
 Please tick all that apply’.

-31% of people who feel that they need more help and care services weren’t sure if they were eligible for more, or any, support.
+The most common reason provided for why people felt that they needed more help and care services was that they weren’t sure if they were eligible for more, or any, support.

 Table 3: ‘If you are not receiving all the help and care services for everyday living that you feel you need, which options describe your situation?’, weighted percentages.